Stay right here for our final news roundup and information overload.

 And when that happened, immediately you see the Secret Service around him jump into action.

-In other words, they they put their life on the line in case he is being shot at.
+In other words, they put their life on the line in case he is being shot at.

-He they're gonna take the bullet for him, right?
+They're going to take the bullet for him, right?

-There's no mistaking.
+There's no mistaking that.

-Uh they were on him.
+They were on him.

-They put him in a independently uh an independent cart that uh was faster than the others, and they had their lives on the line at every moment.
+They put him in an independent cart that was faster than the others.

-And by the way, the two snipers who were three and a half half, four yards away from me.
+And by the way, the two snipers who were three and a half, four yards away from me.

 You mean the Secret Service snipers?